Slovenia entry requirements for Greece passport holders

 Proof of departure from the Schengen area

-Immigration officers at Ljubljana Airport and land borders routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
-Budget airlines like Wizz Air and Ryanair check this at check-in too.Required
+Immigration at Ljubljana Airport routinely asks for a return or onward ticket showing you'll leave the Schengen zone within 90 days.
+Budget airlines like Wizz Air and Ryanair also check this at check-in.
+A bus or train ticket to a non-Schengen country works too.Required

 Proof of accommodation